nm-l2tp/NetworkManager-l2tp/README.md

     journalctl --no-hostname _SYSTEMD_UNIT=NetworkManager.service + SYSLOG_IDENTIFIER=pppd

+if using go-l2tp's kl2tpd, it is recommended to issue the following :

+    journalctl --no-hostname _SYSTEMD_UNIT=NetworkManager.service + _COMM=kl2tpd + SYSLOG_IDENTIFIER=pppd

 For some versions of Fedora, libreswan logging also goes to `/var/log/pluto.log`.

 For non-Systemd based Linux distributions, view the appropriate system log